History of Mexico: New Spain

-Economics of the early colonial period

 The most important source of wealth was indigenous tribute and compelled labor, mobilized in the first years after the conquest of central Mexico through the encomienda.
 The encomienda was a grant of the labor of a particular indigenous settlement to an individual Spanish and his heirs.
-Conquerors expected to receive these awards and premier conqueror Hernán Cortés in his letter to the Spanish king justified his own allocation of these grants.
-Spaniards were the recipients of traditional indigenous products that had been rendered in tribute to their local lords and to the Aztec empire.
-The first Spanish viceroy, Don Antonio de Mendoza has his name given to the title of an Aztec manuscript Codex Mendoza, that enumerates in glyphic form the types of tribute goods and amounts rendered from particular indigenous towns under Aztec rule.
-The earliest holders of encomiendas, the encomenderos were the conquerors involved in the campaign leading to the fall of Tenochtitlan, and later their heirs and people with influence but not conquerors.
-Forced labor could be directed toward developing land and industry in the area the Spanish encomenderos' Natives lived.
+Spaniards were the recipients of traditional indigenous products that had been rendered in tribute to their local lords and the Aztec Empire.
+The earliest holders of encomiendas, the encomenderos, were the conquerors involved in the campaign leading to the fall of Tenochtitlan and later their heirs and people with influence but not conquerors.
+Forced labor could be directed toward developing land and industry.
 Land was a secondary source of wealth during this immediate conquest period.
-Where indigenous labor was absent or needed supplementing, the Spanish brought slaves, often as skilled laborers or artisans.
+Where indigenous labor was absent or needed supplementing, the Spanish brought enslaved people, often as skilled laborers or artisans.

-Evolution of race mixture

 Europeans, Africans, and indigenous intermixed, creating a mixed-race casta population in a process known as mestizaje.
-Mestizos, people of mixed European-indigenous ancestry, constitute the majority of Mexico's population.
+Mestizos, people of mixed European-indigenous ancestry, constitute most of Mexico's population.